awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.md

 + You can't migrate from a source database that has tables defined outside of the default MySQL data directory\.
 + You can't import a MySQL 5\.5 or 8\.0 database\.
 + You can't import an on\-premises MySQL 5\.6 database to an Amazon RDS MySQL 5\.7 or 8\.0 database\.
 You can upgrade your DB instance after you complete the import\.
-+ You can't restore databases larger than 6 TB in size\.
++ You can't restore databases larger than the maximum database size supported by Amazon RDS for MySQL\.
+For more information about storage limits, see [General Purpose SSD Storage](CHAP_Storage.md#Concepts.Storage.GeneralSSD) and [Provisioned IOPS SSD Storage](CHAP_Storage.md#USER_PIOPS)\.
 + You can't restore from an encrypted source database, but you can restore to an encrypted Amazon RDS DB instance\.
 + You can't restore from an Amazon S3 bucket in a different AWS Region than your Amazon RDS DB instance\.
 + Importing from Amazon S3 is not supported on the db\.t2\.micro DB instance class\.
 However, you can restore to a different DB instance class, and then change the instance class later\.
 For more information about instance classes, see [Hardware Specifications for All Available DB Instance Classes](Concepts.DBInstanceClass.md#Concepts.DBInstanceClass.Summary)\.